 - Andrew Murray: Syrah Thompson, Syrah Watch Hill

 For more information on alcohol please have a look at our Label Reading Guide.

-- We have not included the obvious plant foods in our lists (fruits, vegetables, grains, pulses, legumes, dried fruit, nuts, pickled vegetables, olives etc.), but they are most definitely vegan.
+- We have not included the obvious plant foods in the list above (fruits, vegetables, grains, legumes, dried fruit, nuts, pickled vegetables, olives etc.), but they are most definitely vegan!

 - On Instagram?
-Follow @accidentallyveganuk for regular Accidentally Vegan product posts!
+Follow @weareveganuary for regular Accidentally Vegan product posts!